rbouckaert/rootfreqs/README.md

 * ambiguous sites at tips and/or at root
 * uncertain sites at tips and/or at root
 * threaded likelihood calculation
+* with/without an error model at the tips